About the Libraries

-McConnell Library and its staff of helpful librarians support student and faculty research, scholarship, and the free and open exploration of ideas.
+McConnell Library on the main campus and the Radford University Carilion Library staff of helpful librarians support student and faculty research, scholarship, and the free and open exploration of ideas.
 Specific services include library instruction, research help, interlibrary loan and adaptive technology.
-The library has a large collection of books, DVDs, journals, archival materials, and multimedia equipment for academic and recreational use.
+The libraries has a large collection of books, DVDs, journals, archival materials, and multimedia equipment for academic and recreational use.
 Thousands of electronic resources can be accessed from anywhere in the world.
 The diversity of spaces and furnishings allows for everything from individual quiet study spaces to group media rooms.
-Library services, collections, and spaces are designed to invite and inspire learning and intellectual and artistic creativity.
+Our libraries services, collections, and spaces are designed to invite and inspire learning and intellectual and artistic creativity.

 The mission of Radford University Libraries is to build strong relationships and advance learning with all members of the Radford University community.
 We will enhance services, collections, and spaces to invite and inspire learning, intellectual and artistic creativity, and the free and open exploration of ideas.
 We will foster collections, services, and programs that are reflective of a diversity of lived experiences.

 We aspire to be our community’s chosen destination for research, scholarship, and exploration of ideas.